-KYBER.CPAPKE is essentially the LPR encryption scheme that was introduced (for Ring-LWE) by Lyubashevsky, Peikert, and Regev in the presentation of [54] at Eurocrypt 2010 [55]; the description is also in the full version of the paper [56, Sec.
+KYBER.CPAPKE is similar to the LPR encryption scheme that was introduced (for Ring-LWE) by Lyubashevsky, Peikert, and Regev in the presentation of [71] at Eurocrypt 2010 [72]; the description is also in the full version of the paper [73, Sec.
 1.1].
-The roots of this scheme go back to the first LWE-based encryption scheme presented by Regev in [71, 72] and even further to the NTRU cryptosystem presented by Hoffstein, Pipher, and Silverman in [41].
+The roots of this scheme go back to the first LWE-based encryption scheme presented by Regev in [93, 94], with the main difference being that the underlying ring is not \mathbb{Z}q and both the secret and the error vectors have small coefficients.
+The idea of using a polynomial ring (instead of \mathbb{Z}q) goes back to the NTRU cryptosystem presented by Hoffstein, Pipher, and Silverman in [53], while the symmetry between the secret and the error was already employed in very similar cryptographic schemes in [8, 70] with the security justification from [12].

-The main modification we apply to the LPR encryption scheme is to use Module-LWE instead of Ring-LWE.
-Also, we adopt the approach taken by Alkım, Ducas, Pöppelmann and Schwabe in [5] for the generation of the public matrix A. Furthermore, we shorten public keys and ciphertexts by "bit dropping" via learning-with-rounding [10, Eq.
-2.1], which is a common technique for reducing the output sizes in lattice-based schemes (c.f.
-[63, 69]).
+The main difference from the LPR encryption scheme is to use Module-LWE instead of Ring-LWE.
+Also, we adopt the approach taken by Alkim, Ducas, Pöppelmann and Schwabe in [10] for the generation of the public matrix A. Furthermore, we shorten ciphertexts by rounding off the low bits as in learning-with-rounding-based schemes [15, Eq.
+2.1], which is a common technique for reducing ciphertext size also in LWE-based schemes (c.f.
+[83, 89]).

 Parameters.
-KYBER.CPAPKE is parameterized by integers n, k, q, η, d_u, d_v , and d_t .
-As stated before, throughout this document n is always 256 and q is always 7681.
-Furthermore, throughout this document d_u and d_t will always be 11 and d_v will always be 3.
-The values of k and η vary for different security levels.
+KYBER.CPAPKE is parameterized by integers n, k, q, η_1 , η_2 , d_u , and d_v .
+As stated before, throughout this document n is always 256 and q is always 3329.

-Using the notation of Subsection 1.1 we give the definition of key generation, encryption, and decryption of the Kyber.CPAPKE public-key encryption scheme in Algorithms 4, 5, and 6.
+Using the notation of Subsection 1.1 we give the definition of key generation, encryption, and decryption of the KYBER.CPAPKE public-key encryption scheme in Algorithms 4, 5, and 6.
 A more high-level view of these algorithms is given in the comments.

-Algorithm 4 Kyber.CPAPKE.KeyGen(): key generation
+Algorithm 4 KYBER.CPAPKE.KeyGen(): key generation